open-telemetry/opentelemetry-demo/README-Instana.md

 # OpenTelemetry Demo with Instana

-This repo is a fork of the original [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) with added integration to the Instana backend.
-The main changes are:
+This repo is a fork of the original [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) with added integration to an Instana backend.
+The additions and changes include:

-- demo-specific Instana agent configuration and agent docker-compose deployment file - both available in `instana-agent` folder
+- demo-specific Instana agent configuration and agent docker-compose deployment file (available in `instana-agent` folder)
 - custom services instrumentation for Instana APM monitoring (Instana-native tracing is disabled)
 - use Instana agent instead of OTel Collector to receive the OTLP data (traces/metrics)
 - provide custom helm config file `./values-instana-agent.yaml` to deploy in Kubernetes (excludes Instana agent deployment)